Low-Carb Loaded Cauliflower Mock Potato Salad (Video)

 - While the cauliflower cooks and then drains, cut bacon strips in short cross-wise strips and cook until the bacon is very crisp; then drain on paper towels.

-- Cook the boiled eggs (click that link to see the method I used, or use your favorite method.)
+- Make Perfect Hard-Boiled Eggs. (click that link to see the method I used, or use your favorite method.)
 Chop eggs coarsely.

 - Slice the green onion.
 Get one cup of grated sharp cheddar ready.